pinkeyyy/monogame-framework-wpfinterop/Readme.md

 	_spriteBatch.End();
 ```

+**The reason for this behaviour that the interop sample cannot use the backbuffer (null) and instead needs to use its own rendertarget.**

 ## TabControls

 It is perfectly possible to use the WpfGame controls inside TabControls.

-By default, WPF would fully unload any tab that was deactivated (e.g. when switching to another tab) and fully reload the tab when switching back.
+By default, WPF fully unloads any tab that is deactivated (e.g. when switching to another tab) and fully reloads the tab when switching back.

-The WpfGame instance does not adhere to this.
+The WpfGame **does not unload** in these cases.

 ### WpfGame.Activated/Deactivated